BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

  set of biomarkers  -->

 ## Act 3
+~~Welcomed by California tax, disturbed by Sunlight~~ Welcomed by Sunlight, disturbed by California tax the remote colloboration remained unaffected
-I was fortunate enough to do industrial research internships where I worked with similar genre of research minds developing similar genre of biomarkers in a compltely different genre of medical and wearable domains
+.
+In each snap, I was fortunate enough to do industrial research internships where I worked with similar genre of research minds developing similar genre of biomarkers in a compltely different genre of medical and wearable domains
 *In progress...*